 Fault finding and a blame culture is not a solution.
 Over 20 parents, carers, teachers, senior leaders, therapists and others have contributed to the following article.
-Below is a summary of the discussion held by #SENexchange in February 2020.
-You can download the full transcript below.
+Below is a summary of the discussion held by #SENexchange.
+You can download the free PDF transcript below.

 What are the signs of school anxiety in children?